FOR572: Advanced Network Forensics and Analysis

 This course covers the tools, technology, and processes required to integrate network evidence sources into your investigations, with a focus on efficiency and effectiveness.
 You will leave this week with a well-stocked toolbox and the knowledge to use it on your first day back on the job.
 We will cover the full spectrum of network evidence, including high-level NetFlow analysis, low-level pcap exploration, ancillary network log examination, and more.
 We cover how to leverage existing infrastructure devices that may contain months or years of valuable evidence as well as how to place new collection platforms while an incident is already under way.

-Foundational network forensics tools: tcpdump and Wireshark refresher
+- Foundational network forensics tools: tcpdump and Wireshark refresher

-Packet capture applications and data
+- Packet capture applications and data

-- Network evidence sources and types
+- Network evidence types and sources

 - Network architectural challenges and opportunities for investigators